isabella232/katacoda-scenarios-8/basic-data-modeling/step1.md

-Similarly to what we saw the previous labs, we'll start by creating a single node Scylla cluster, a keyspace, and a table.
+Similar to what we saw in the previous labs, we'll start by creating a single node Scylla cluster, a keyspace, and a table.
 Then, we'll execute some queries and see what effect our primary key selection has.
-A reminder, the Primary Key is defined within a table.
+As a reminder, the Primary Key is defined within a table.
 It is one or more columns used to identify a row.
 All tables must include a definition for a Primary Key.

 ## Create a Scylla Cluster and Simple Primary Key

 To recap the [lesson](https://university.scylladb.com/courses/data-modeling/lessons/basic-data-modeling-2/), a cluster is a collection of nodes that Scylla uses to store the data.
 The nodes are logically distributed like a ring.
 A minimum production cluster typically consists of at least three nodes.
 Data is automatically replicated across the cluster, depending on the Replication Factor.
 This cluster is often referred to as a ring architecture, based on a hash ring — the way the cluster knows how to distribute data across the different nodes.
-For this demo, a one node cluster is sufficient.
+For this demo, a one-node cluster is sufficient.
 Start a single node cluster and call it ScyllaU:

 `docker run --name scyllaU -d scylladb/scylla:4.3.0 --overprovisioned 1 --smp 1`{{execute}}